paulinarzeszutek/web-scraping-project/README.md

 Then run the command.
 Scrapped data will be saved as csv/xlsx files on your desktop.

 SQL:
-Please use files named: barbora.xlsx, delio.xlsx, megasam24.xlsx and SQLQuery1.sql and run all SQL queries, using csv files as a base.
+Use files named: barbora.xlsx, delio.xlsx, megasam24.xlsx and SQLQuery1.sql and run all SQL queries, using csv files as a base.
 You will receive scrapped data and analyzed in tables.

 Visual Studio Code:
 After all install python and flask extension on your computer.
 Then save and open files named flask connection.py and table_with_shopping_data_v1.html.